 Editor, Interiors, special issue, Eighteenth-Century Fiction, Spring 2008.

 Editor, War, double special issue, Eighteenth-Century Fiction, Fall 2006.
 Awarded Runner-up Prize for Best Special Issue of 2007 by the Council of Editors of Learned Journals.

 ARTICLES AND ESSAYS

 “Feather, Flourish and Flow: the Organic Technology of Eighteenth-Century Writing” in Organic Supplements, ed.
-Miriam Jacobson and Julie Park, under contract with and submitted to University of Virginia Press.
+Miriam Jacobson and Julie Park, University of Virginia Press, forthcoming 2020.

-“Writing with Pen and Dildo: Libertine Techniques of Eighteenth-Century Narrative,” Journal of Narrative Technique, forthcoming Winter 2020.
+“Writing with Pen and Dildo: Libertine Techniques of Eighteenth-Century Narrative,” Journal of Narrative Theory, forthcoming Winter 2020.